IBSim/VirtualLab/docs/source/install.rst

     - Notes
   * - Linux
     - Mint 19/Ubuntu 20.04+
     - Any reasonably modern distro should work. **VirtualLab** has been tested on various desktops and laptops running Ubuntu 20.04 LTS and a supercomputer running Redhat Linux enterprise 9.
-However, as with all things Linux results may vary on other distros [1]_.
+However, as with all things Linux results may vary on other distros.

 As Apptainer is only available on Linux this is currently the only officially supported OS.